chinceve000/Evs-Robotics-Repository/What.Is.A.Robot.md

 ## What Is A Robot?
-Robots are machines that are able to carry out, or perform their own acions after being set/programmed to do so.
+Robots are machines that are able to carry out, or perform their own actions after being set/programmed to do so.

 !
 [Alt Text](put an image of a robot)